Dana ups cash offer in hotly contested fight for Britain's GKN

-LONDON (Reuters) - Auto components maker Dana Inc (DAN.N) said on Monday it had agreed to increase its offer for GKN’s (GKN.L) Driveline business by $140 million in cash as it stepped up its efforts to fight off rival suitor Melrose (MRON.L).
+LONDON, March 26 (Reuters) - Auto components maker Dana Inc said on Monday it had agreed to increase its offer for GKN’s Driveline business by $140 million in cash as it stepped up its efforts to fight off rival suitor Melrose .

 Shareholders have until March 29 to choose Melrose’s offer for the whole company, or back a plan from GKN’s management to split off the group’s auto business and combine it with U.S.-based Dana Incorporated, leaving GKN focused on aerospace parts.